lynx-x-ray-observatory/soxs/doc/source/configuration.rst

 environment variable, which is ``$HOME/.config`` for most systems.
 The SOXS configuration file is therefore ``XDG_CONFIG_HOME/soxs/soxs.cfg``.

-In version 3.x, these are the options available for customization in the configuration file:
+In versions of SOXS post v3.0.0, these are the options available for customization in the configuration file:

 .. code-block:: text